snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 ---
-title: ECS Blue Green Deployment with Terraform
+title: ECS CD with CodePipeline in Terraform
 tags:
   - aws
   - terraform